Primary school partnerships

 Each school then receives:

-- Six creative dance workshops which introduce the basic elements of ballet for all Year 3 pupils in a partner school
+- Six creative ballet workshops for all Year 3 pupils

 - CPD and resource materials to support dance classes with the pupils

-- An invitation for Year 3 to watch an interactive demonstration of ballet training by Royal Ballet School students in their area, which involves Upper School students aged 16+ and Junior Associate students aged 10 -11 years
+- An interactive demonstration of ballet training by Royal Ballet School students.
+Performed at the host secondary school by Upper School students aged 16+ and Junior Associate students aged 10 -11 years

 Our Autumn Workshops can contribute to Arts Award Discover through pupils’ participation and documentation of their learning.